Tawa/Phoenix/README.md

 ## What is Phoenix?

-Phoenix is a Document Based macOS App that helps you **generate** and **maintain** Swift Packages while modularising your Xcode projects.
+Phoenix is a Document Based macOS App that helps you **generate** and **maintain** Swift Packages while modularizing your Xcode projects.

 ## How to install
 ### App Store